The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Flexibility and Practical Benefits of Random Forests

-It is not surprising that there are numerous link functions to choose from.
-We give two examples below: \begin{itemize} \item $g(x) = e^{-x}$ \item $g(x) = 1- \frac{2}{\pi}\arctan(x)$ \end{itemize} In fact, the survival function of any non-negative random variables with positive PDF is a candidate for the link function.
+\Copy{rev:pricing3}{ It is not surprising that there are numerous link functions to choose from.
+For instance, $g(x) = e^{-x}$ or $g(x) = 1- \frac{2}{\pi}\arctan(x)$.
+In fact, the survival function of any non-negative random variables with positive PDF is a candidate for the link function.
 This extra degree of freedom may concern some academics and practitioners: How sensitive is the estimated random forest to the choice of link functions?
 What criteria may be used to pick a ``good'' link function?
 Our next result guarantees that the choice of link functions does not matter.
 For any two link functions $g_1(x)$ and $g_2(x)$, we can run Algorithm~\ref{alg:rf-pricing} for training data $\left\{(i_t,g_1(\bm p_t))\right\}_{t=1}^T$ and $\left\{(i_t,g_2(\bm p_t))\right\}_{t=1}^T$.
-We use $t_b^{(j)}(\bm x)$ to denote the returned $b$th tree of the algorithm for link function $g_j(x)$, $j=1,2$. \begin{proposition} If we equalize \begin{itemize} \item the choice of parameters in Step~\ref{step:parameter-p} except for the link function \item the internal randomizers in Step~\ref{step:select-subsample-p}, \ref{step:choose-direction-p}, and \ref{step:random-label-p} \end{itemize} in Algorithm~\ref{alg:rf-pricing}, then the trees of both link functions return the same class label for an observation in the training data: $t_b^{(1)}(g_1(\bm p_t)) = t_b^{(2)}(g_2(\bm p_t)) $ for all $t=1,\dots,T$ and $b=1,\dots,B$. \end{proposition} It is worth pointing out that although the random forests using two link functions output identical class labels for $\bm p_t$ in the training data, they may differ when predicting a new price vector $\bm p$.
+We use $t_b^{(j)}(\bm x)$ to denote the returned $b$th tree of the algorithm for link function $g_j(x)$, $j=1,2$.} \begin{proposition} \Copy{rev:prop_link_func}{If we equalize \begin{itemize} \item the choice of parameters in Step~\ref{step:parameter-p} except for the link function \item the internal randomizers in Step~\ref{step:select-subsample-p}, \ref{step:choose-direction-p}, and \ref{step:random-label-p} \end{itemize} in Algorithm~\ref{alg:rf-pricing}, then the trees of both link functions return the same class label for an observation in the training data: $t_b^{(1)}(g_1(\bm p_t)) = t_b^{(2)}(g_2(\bm p_t)) $ for all $t=1,\dots,T$ and $b=1,\dots,B$.} \end{proposition} \Copy{rev:pricing4}{ It is worth pointing out that although the random forests using two link functions output identical class labels for $\bm p_t$ in the training data, they may differ when predicting a new price vector $\bm p$.
 This is because the splitting operation that minimizes the Gini index in Step~\ref{step:choose-direction-p} is not unique.
 Any split between two consecutive observations\footnote{If the algorithm splits on product $m$, then $\bm p_{t_1}$ and $\bm p_{t_2}$ are consecutive if there does not exist $\bm p_{t_3}$ in the same leaf node such that $(\bm p_{t_1}(m)-\bm p_{t_3}(m))(\bm p_{t_2}(m)-\bm p_{t_3}(m))<0$.} results in an identical class composition in the new leaves and thus the same Gini index.
-Usually, the algorithm picks the middle between two consecutive observations to split, which may differ for different link functions.
+Usually, the algorithm picks the middle between two consecutive observations to split, which may differ for different link functions. }}